First, if you haven’t read the prelude to the article, you probably should check it out first:

 Can I do anything about this?

-First is probably your self respect.
+The first thing may be your self-respect.
 Right now you may not care about your dignity.
 Maybe you are blinded by love and don’t care or you just never had a lot of pride.
 Maybe you are already the giving sort.

 Secondly, there is no guarantee that the “make him love me” thing is going to work.
 Yes, there are a lot of books with great tips.
 However, what you invest into this effort may never pay off and may leave you the worse for it.

-Fifth, it will cost you.
+Fifth, this will cost you.
 It might be financially, it might be physically, but it will cost you.
 It will probably be both.

 Sixth, will this cost you in other areas of your life?
 What about your friends and family?
 Life is short and time with them is more valuable than you probably realize.